 Fortunately (unfortunately for our testers) we had ample opportunity to test the Stratospire's weather resistance on a very rainy, eventually snowy, week-long climbing trip in the Sierra.

-This tent is constructed with Dyneema, a material that's totally waterproof, plus the seams are taped.
+This tent is constructed with Dyneema (an entirely waterproof material) and has taped seams.
 We got rained on for days and never experienced a single leak.

 Dyneema is completely waterproof and won't absorb water or stretch like tents made from SilNylon.